Department of Pastoral Care

-The Department of Pastoral Care at UNC Medical Center is committed to caring for the spiritual needs of patients, families, and staff.
+The Department of Pastoral Care at UNC Hospitals is committed to caring for the spiritual needs of patients, families and staff.
 We provide spiritual support to people of all faith traditions and are readily available to explore spiritual questions and concerns that may arise during hospitalization.

 Spirituality is a vital part of human wholeness and plays an important role in the healing process.
 Understanding this, our mission is to assist patients, families and staff as they face the emotional and spiritual impact of illness and crisis.
 Chaplains help people deal with issues of fear, loneliness, ethical values, questions of meaning, hopelessness and hope.

 Clinical Pastoral Education is professional education for ministry.
 Utilizing clinical methods of learning, students engage in pastoral ministry with suffering persons, and then undertake a disciplined process of reflection on that ministry with an ACPE-certified supervisor and a peer group.
-CPE provides students with the opportunity to integrate their personal history and their theological heritage into an authentic pastoral identity.
+UNC has several diverse CPE program offerings.
+Learn more about or apply to our Clinical Pastoral Education programs.